 How to Use Probiotics

-- For children who can’t swallow pills, open the capsule and sprinkle in water or other cool beverage.
+- Sprinkle in water or other cool beverage.
 Never mix in warm beverages or foods.

-- For our 15 month old, our doctor recommended 1/2 capsule a day for a typical dose.
+- For our 15 month old, our doctor recommended to double the typical dose while sick.

 - FYI, these can be used as preventative measures on a daily basis in addition to treatment while sick.